from The Open University

 Writing what you know

 Do you want to improve your descriptive writing?
-This unit will help you to develop your perception of the world about you and enable you to see the familiar things in everyday life in a new light.
+This free course, Writing what you know, will help you to develop your perception of the world about you and enable you to see the familiar things in everyday life in a new light.
 You will also learn how authors use their own personal histories to form the basis of their work.

 - Current section: Introduction